jackplo/serene/README.md

 ## ✨ Features

 - Blazing-fast application search
+- Agent mode for personal AI assistance
 - Clean and modern UI with GTK4
-- Built with C++17 for performance and maintainability
+- Built with C++ for performance
-- Modular architecture for future extensibility

 ## 🖥️ Screenshots